Tibet Tours & Trips

 Glimpses of Nepal and Tibet Tour 14 Days

-Samuel, traveled in June
+Luigi, traveled in July

 The UNESCO-listed Potala Palace and monk debates at Sera Monastery showcase Tibet's spiritual heritage.
 The route leads over Gyantse La pass at 5,220m to Tashilhunpo Monastery in Shigatse.
 Comfortable stays at Yak Hotel in Lhasa complement Tibet's rich cultural traditions and striking landscapes.